About Maranatha Mirror

-“In 1958, the pastor and author of the messages found on this site; accepted the call to serve as pastor at Messiah Church; beginning what would be a thirty year commitment.
+“In 1958, Richard Bieber ( aka Dick Bieber the author of the messages found on this site) accepted the call to serve as pastor at Messiah Church; beginning what would be a thirty year commitment.
 The years 1958 through 1969 saw many changes and much fruit being born.
 More and more the church opened its doors to the local neighborhood and community and experienced a strengthening in its base of committed believers as members.
 Annual visitations of church members and others in need or open to the Gospel numbered into the thousands.
 Individual intercessory prayer on behalf of each member was encouraged.
 Strong proclamation of the Word of God in preaching and teaching and sincere worship of the Living Lord was the foundation upon which all hope for church growth was laid.

 Much of what had been regarded as standard church life and practice gave way to burgeoning nets filled with people.
 Young, long-haired anti-establishment types as many of their older, more mainline and conservative parents and relatives were being drawn into the kingdom as those in the dark being drawn to a great light.
 “A city on a hill cannot be hid,” it was preached: and so it was.

 Jew and gentile,

 Young and old,

 Were being forged into a new family of God at Messiah.

 The rest of the decade continued as it began with a growing emphasis on “the priesthood of all believers,” outreach ministries, pastoral care and visitation by greater numbers of believers and supporting the work of the kingdom of God across superficial denominational and cultural differences.